Applications are due on Sunday, June 12, 2016, at midnight.

 - You will also receive priority in booking a free, artist-led field trip (with free busing) to the MCA.

 "To say that the Teacher Institute had an impact on my teaching is an understatement.
 The discussions with artists and educators passionate about [contemporary art] and about children, not just as students but also as individuals with needs that go beyond learning, made me feel like I could focus on the things I felt were important in the classroom.
 I thought this program might give my teaching a new edge and engage me in a new way.
 This has all proven true." —2014–15 Teacher Institute participant

-- Chicago Public School art teachers are encouraged to apply in teaching teams.
+- Chicago Public School art teachers are encouraged to apply in interdisciplinary teaching teams, especially interdisciplinary teaching teams of art and social studies/civics.
 Teaching teams may submit one application, but must provide all parties’ contact information in Part II.